-Workstream Update Upcoming milestones One of a read delivery are infrared week was investigated INFRASTRUCTURE PROGRAMME and formally an atomic and the basis of the that will drive economic growth in the area. ent programme that draws together national and loc cal funding streams to invest in intrastructure A1307 corridor to include bus priority / A1307 additional Park & Ride Achieve faster and more reliable bus journey times between Haverhill, Cambridge and key areas in between, through bus priority at key congestion points on the A1307 and provision of an outer Park & Ride site on the corridor.
+Workstream Update INFRASTRUCTURE PROGRAMME Upcoming milestones Create and deliver an infrastructure investmentat will drive economic growth in the area. ent programme that draws together national and loc eal funding streams to invest in infrastructure A1307 corridor to include bus priority / A1307 additional Park & Ride Achieve faster and more reliable bus journey times between Haverhill, Cambridge and key areas in between, through bus priority at key congestion points on the A1307 and provision of an outer Park & Ride site on the corridor.
 Work is continuing to develop a preferred option, drawing upon the public consultation that ended in August, for recommendation to the Executive Board.
 8 March 2017: Executive Board to consider the outcomes of public consultation and select a preferred option.
 A428-M11 segregated bus route / A428 corridor Park & Ride / Madingley Road bus priority Ensure that bus journeys between Cambourne and Cambridge are direct and unaffected by congestion by providing high quality bus priority measures between the A428/A1303 junction and Queen's Road, Cambridge and one or more Park & Ride or rural interchange sites on the corridor.
 Following the Executive Board discussion on 13 October, further detailed work is being undertaken to develop a proposal to be brought to the Executive Board ahead of the next round of public consultation.
 17 January 2017: Next Local Liaison Forum meeting 26 July 2017: Executive Board to consider detailed work undertaken since the October Board decision and approve public consultation. (est.) Autumn 2017: (Assuming Board approval) Public consultation on preferred option.
 Chisholm Trail cycle links A high quality strategic cycle route from Cambridge Station in the south of the city through to the new [Cambridge North] Station, providing connections between the Science and Business Parks in the north and the commercial hub around Cambridge Station and the Biomedical Campus.
 The planning application for the Chisholm Trail Phase 1 is currently being considered.
 A Development Control Forum has been held with petitioners in favour and against the scheme.
 The Executive Board on 10 November approved construction of phase one of the scheme, subject to gaining planning permission.
 15 December 2016: Cambridgeshire County Council Planning Committee due to determine the Chesterton-Abbey Bridge application.
 January 2017: Cambridge Fringes Joint Development Control Committee due to determine the cycle links application.